lupiqian/profile/README.md

 # profile
-This is my common configuration file.
+This is my common configuration file for linux